The new Wilson LIC, WAM Strategic Value (ASX:WAR)

 WAM Strategic Value (ASX:WAR) Current opportunities for the strategy

-The positive here is that there looks to be a limited supply of new LICs which I expect to be the case for at least the remainder of this year.
+There looks to be a limited supply of new LICs which I expect to be the case for at least the remainder of this year.
 (This new WAR LIC of course is an exception).
-That should arguably see the trend of discounts tightening continue, which is positive for this strategy.
+That could arguably see the trend of discounts tightening continue, which is positive for this strategy.
 On the supply side the demand is more being fulfilled in part by the usual suspects of existing LICs rushing to conduct bonus issues, SPPs etc. I blogged about this trend late last year, here is a link..
 ASX LIC TRENDS FOR 2021 IN TERMS OF DISCOUNTS / PREMIUMS & POTENTIAL IPOs – Value Investing for a living

 The challenging part is that discounts have already tightened quite a bit from the middle months of last year.
 There is also the challenge that WAR will have in getting set in the opportunities they like.
 Whilst they might see a LIC that is attractive with a market cap of $100 million or less, it might be challenging for WAR to get set.
 Volume traded might be fine for smaller investors like us, but we probably don’t have a new portfolio of $225 million to invest!